15 Things to Do in Orange and Surrounds

 Be mindful, though, that both these caves are less impressive than the Arch Cave, so you won’t miss much if you skip this walking track.

 Also note that the walk to these two caves isn’t very inspiring.
-Therefore, we only recommend visiting the Verandah and Tunnel caves if you have time to spare and feel like a bit of hiking.
+Therefore, we only recommend visiting the Verandah and Tunnel caves if you have time to spare and feel like hiking.

 A short but steep walking track leads to this lookout, with a fenced platform located on top of a rock formation.